johnbintz/jasmine-headless-webkit/README.md

 ### Autotest Integration

 `jasmine-headless-webkit` can integrate with Autotest.
-Your jasmine.yml file needs to be in the default path, and you have to be ready to use a very alpha implementation of the feature.
-If used with RSpec 2, Jasmine tests run after RSpec.
+Your `jasmine.yml` file needs to be in the default path, and you have to be ready to use a very alpha implementation of the feature.
+If used with RSpec 2, Jasmine tests run after RSpec tests.

+### Server Interaction

+`jasmine-headless-webkit` works the same as if you create an HTML file, manually load the Jasmine library and your code & tests into the page, and open that page in a browser.
+Because of this, there's no way to handle server interaction with your application or with a Jasmine server.
+If you need to test server interaction, do one of the following:

+* Stub your server responses using [Sinon.JS](http://sinonjs.org/)
+* Use [PhantomJS](http://www.phantomjs.org/) against a running copy of a Jasmine server, instead of this project

 ## License